flexcompute-readthedocs/tidy3d-docs/docs/api/sources.rst

 Overview
 --------

 Sources in Tidy3D provide the necessary excitation to investigate the EM behaviour of the structures under simulation.
-The type of source used in a simulation tends to very application-specific.
+The type of source used in a simulation tends to be very application-specific.
 For instance, a ``PlaneWave`` source may be used for a unit cell simulation in a metalens; whereas a ``ModeSource`` would be more appropriate for a waveguide crossing problem.

 A generic source can be thought of as composed of two parts: a spatial profile and a temporal profile.
 The former dictates the field distribution in space, whereas the latter determines the frequency band covered by the source, and by extension, the overall simulation.